-- the ashes must of the deceased must not become sacred; Catholic history contains stories of people who treated the bodies of deceased people, or part of them, like hair and fingernails, as holy objects, which is contrary to Christian teaching
+- The ashes of the deceased must not become sacred; Catholic history contains stories of people who treated the bodies of deceased people, or part of them, like hair and fingernails, as holy objects, which is contrary to Christian teaching.

 - Romans 8:11, “If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.”
 (ESV)

 - John 6:40, “For this is the will of my Father, that everyone who looks on the Son and believes in him should have eternal life, and I will raise him up on the last day.”
 (ESV)

 - Philippians 3:21, “Who will transform our lowly body to be like his glorious body, by the power that enables him even to subject all things to himself.”
 (ESV)

 Also, see Do Catholics Believe the Pope Speaks Directly to God? to learn more.

 Roman Catholicism, Protestant Christianity, and the Eastern Orthodox Church are the three historical branches of the Christian religion.
 Each tradition traces its doctrines and practices to the New...

 The Roman Catholic Church and the Eastern Orthodox Church, along with Protestantism, comprise the three historical branches of the Christian religion.
 The Catholic and Orthodox branches separated...